 You can also read our guide to small business grants.

-Take a look at our range of guides to going self-employed and how to set up your own business.
+Take a look at our range of guides on starting your own business and how to set up as self-employed.

 Share your self-employed experiences with us in the comments below.